Cătălin Moroșanu: 2011

 In 2011, Moroșanu began competing regularly for the newly founded SuperKombat promotion.
 On March 18 at SuperKombat: The Pilot Show in Râmnicu Vâlcea, Romania, he took a unanimous decision victory over Yüksel Ayadin.

 On June 16 at the SuperKombat World Grand Prix II 2011 in Constanța, Romania, he took revenge over Stefan Leko, the man who handed him his first career loss, winning by unanimous decision.

 In October, he took another two decision victories in the space of two weeks by defeating Michael Andrade and Ibrahim Aarab at the SuperKombat World Grand Prix III 2011 and SuperKombat World Grand Prix IV 2011, respectively.

-He was then expected to face Melvin Manhoef at the SuperKombat World Grand Prix Final 2011 on November 19, 2011 in Darmstadt, Germany.
+He was then expected to face Melvin Manhoef at the SuperKombat World Grand Prix Final 2011 on November 19, 2011, in Darmstadt, Germany.
 However, he fought Patrick Liedert instead.
 Moroșanu's reckless start to the fight allowed Liedert to knock him down twice early in the first round, but he was still able to make a comeback and KO'd the German on the bell at the end of round 1.

 2012

 On February 25, 2012, Moroșanu won the SuperKombat World Grand Prix I 2012, showing an improved kicking game and technical boxing skills.
 In the semi-finals, he knocked out Utley Meriana with a high kick in the second round, and in the final, he took a clear-cut unanimous decision win over Anderson "Braddock" Silva.
 The tournament win qualified him for the SuperKombat World Grand Prix Final 2012.

-He faced Paul Slowinski at the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14, 2012.
+He faced Paul Slowinski at the K-1 World Grand Prix 2012 in Tokyo final 16 on October 14, 2012.
 He won via unanimous decision after sending the Pole to the canvas twice in round three.

-He beat Carter Williams by unanimous decision on November 10, 2012 in Craiova, Romania in a non-tournament at the SuperKombat World Grand Prix 2012 Final Elimination.
+He beat Carter Williams by unanimous decision on November 10, 2012, in Craiova, Romania in a non-tournament at the SuperKombat World Grand Prix 2012 Final Elimination.

 2013

-At the K-1 World Grand Prix 2012 Final on March 15, 2013 in Zagreb, Croatia, he faced Pavel Zhuravlev in the quarter-finals and lost by unanimous decision, bringing an end to his twelve-fight winning streak.
+At the K-1 World Grand Prix FINAL in Zagreb on March 15, 2013, in Zagreb, Croatia, he faced Pavel Zhuravlev in the quarter-finals and lost by unanimous decision, bringing an end to his twelve-fight winning streak.

 He TKO'd Eduardo Mendes in round one at SuperKombat World Grand Prix 10 in Craiova, Romania on May 18, 2013.

 He challenged Ben Edwards for the vacant Kings of Kombat Heavyweight Championship at Kings of Kombat 10 in Melbourne, Australia on September 7, 2013, losing by majority decision in a fight where Moroșanu relied on his typical brawling style while Edwards utilized low kicks heavily throughout.

 He scored a brutal first-round KO over Daniel Lentie the SuperKombat World Grand Prix 2013 Final Elimination in Ploiești, Romania on November 9, 2013.